croct-tech/plug-js/docs/quick-start.md

 Welcome to the beginner's guide to Croct SDK for JavaScript.

-This guide aims to introduce the SDK's main features and explain how you can use the [playground](https://play.croct.com) to assist in developing new personalization features.
+This guide aims to introduce the SDK's main features and explain how you can use the [playground](https://play.croct.com) to assist you in developing new personalization features.

 Although some JavaScript knowledge will make following along easier, this guide is well suited even for non-developers.